open-eid/nfc-iOS-lib/README.md

 - `OperationUnblockPin` - Unblock PIN1 or PIN2 using PUK
 - `OperationAuthenticateWithWebEID` - Web-eID authentication flow

-For a complete integration example, see the demo app's `CardOperations` protocol (`mvoting-nfc/nfc-demo/CardOperations.swift`) and its implementation in `Operator.swift`, which provides a convenient wrapper around these operations.
+For a complete integration example, see the demo app's `CardOperations` protocol (`mvoting-nfc/nfc-demo/CardOperations.swift`) and its implementation in `Operator.swift`, which provides a convenient wrapper around these operations:

-The following operations are provided by the library:

 Returns whether NFC is supported on the device:
 ```swift